 Transportation services for people living with HIV and accompanying significant others to access medical and/or support services.
 Transportation can include, but not be limited to, scheduled and unscheduled routes and destinations as supported by documented client need.
 This service does not include emergency transportation services.

 To be eligible for Medical Transportation Assistance, the client must be ineligible for Medicaid transportation or other transportation services.

-Our Substance Use services include the provision of counseling to address substance use problems (including alcohol and/or legal or illegal drugs) provided in an outpatient setting, rendered by a Licensed Clinical Social Worker.
+Our Substance Use services include the provision of counseling to address substance use problems (including alcohol and/or legal or illegal drugs) provided in an outpatient setting, rendered by a Licensed Professional Counselor (LPC).

 Our Food Voucher Program provides nutritional assistance to eligible Ryan White clients in need of nutritional support.
 This program also includes the provision of essential non-food items that are limited to the following:

 Unallowable costs associated with the Food Voucher Services program include:

 Clients must be properly screened by the Case Manager for other available food assistance programs, such as Louisiana Supplemental Nutrition Assistance Program (SNAP) and WIC.
 New applications should be submitted annually.
 However, participation in another food assistance program (i.e., SNAP, WIC, etc.) does not preclude a client from receiving Food Voucher services.BACK TO TOP